Eddy Kimani

-Eddy Kimani (born 31 May 1978) is a Kenyan actor, voice artist and radio presenter.
+Eddy Kìmani (born 31 May 1978) is a Kenyan actor, voice artist and radio presenter.
 He is best known for the roles in the films In a Better World, The Distant Boat and Lusala.

 Personal life

-He was born on May 31, 1978, in Nakuru, Kenya.
+Eddy Kimani was born on 31 May 1978, in Nakuru, Kenya.

-He married his longtime partner Nyambura Njenga in 2011.
+He married his long-time partner Nyambura Njenga in 2011.
 The couple has two children.
-He later separated from his wife and kids citing his mental depression.
+He later separated from his wife and children, citing his mental depression.

 Career

-In 2006, he made the film debut with the film Money and the Cross.
+In 2006, Kimani made his film debut with the film Money and the Cross.
 However, he played an uncredited role in the film.
-Then in 2009, he was selected for the role 'Winston Kinyang'weu' in the television serial The Agency.
+Then, in 2009, he was selected for the role "Winston Kinyang'weu" in the television serial The Agency.
 After that supportive role, he starred in the 2010 film In a Better World with another minor role.

 First, he joined Capital FM and continued to work as a broadcaster and radio host.
-He also worked as a TV presenter with the national broadcaster KBC and NTV.
+He also worked as a television presenter with the national broadcaster KBC and NTV.
 In 2014, he was appointed as the communications director for Nakuru County Government.

 Apart from acting, he is also a full time mental health advocate and campaigner.
 He completed the Quality Rights training course developed and provided by WHO.
 In 2019, he took up a lead role in the television series Country Queen.